-I’m a generalist software designer based in San Francisco, California.
-Right now, I’m building Portal at Facebook Reality Labs.
+I'm a generalist software designer based in San Francisco, California.
+Right now, I'm helping to shape the future of transportation at Cruise.

-Previously, I worked on the Facebook app, where I led design on search and news experiences.
+Previously, I helped make Portal at Meta Reality Labs, and led design for search and news experiences on Facebook.
 Prior to that, I helped to design and build public services for the 21st century at FutureGov.

 Three years after its initial launch, we found Portal supporting more relationships and more ways of connecting than we ever could have imagined.
 In response, I led a redesign of some of Portal's core systems and features—including a new ambient home screen, a discovery framework, and a communal identity model—in order to better support this new normal and lay a strong foundation for the future.